p-mackay/SENG265/a3/README.md

 # Description of files in this directory.

+#### This Assignment

+**process_cal3.c, Using C's heap memory**

+You are to write an implementation of process_cal in C such that:

+1. To store event info, you need to allocate storage on the heap dynamically.
+Dynamic data structures must be used in the form linked-list manipulation routines (i.e., arrays of events are not permitted for this assignment).
+2. The program itself consists of several C source files and a makefile for build management:
+- emalloc[.c or .h]: Code for safe calls to malloc, as is described in labs\lectures, is available here.
+- ics.h: Type definition for events
+-Linky[.c or .h]: Type definitions, prototypes, and codes for the singly-linked list implementation described in labs/lectures.
+To tailor the sample code to your solution, you need to modify some routines.
+However, you are fully responsible for any segmentation faults that occur as the result of this code’s operation.
+The entire code has to be correct.
+- makefile: This automates many of the steps required to build the process_cal3 executable, regardless of what files (.c or .h) are modified.
+This file can be invoked using the Bash command make.
+- process_cal3.c: The main file of the program.

 The files here are starter files for UVic SENG 265, Spring 2022 Assignment #3.
 The files are as follows: